Estimate States of Nonlinear System with Multiple, Multirate Sensors

 This example shows how to perform nonlinear state estimation in Simulink™ for a system with multiple sensors operating at different sample rates.
 The Extended Kalman Filter block in System Identification Toolbox™ is used to estimate the position and velocity of an object using GPS and radar measurements.

-The toolbox has two Simulink blocks for nonlinear state estimation:
+The toolbox has three Simulink blocks for nonlinear state estimation:

 - Extended Kalman Filter: Implements the first-order discrete-time extended Kalman filter algorithm.